SourasishBasu/File-Wizard/README.md

 ## Overview
 <img alt="AWS Architecture" src="./assets/architecture-fw.png">

-A static site is hosted on `S3` with a document upload form.
+- A static site is hosted on `S3` with a document upload form.
 We use `API Gateway` to create an API which makes a `GET` request to a `Lambda` function after the user clicks <kbd>Upload File</kbd> on the form.

-The API sends a `presigned bucket URL` for the `uploads-bucket`.
+- The API sends a `presigned bucket URL` for the `uploads-bucket`.
 The site then automatically conducts a `PUT` request to the same bucket with the `.docx` file data.

-Another `Lambda` function is configured to listen for `PUT Object events` in the S3 `uploads-bucket`.
+- Another `Lambda` function is configured to listen for `PUT Object events` in the S3 `uploads-bucket`.
 It parses the event record for file name and sends a `POST` request to the Python `Flask App` performing the document conversion.

-An `EC2` instance is deployed with an Ubuntu OS image.
+- An `EC2` instance is deployed with an Ubuntu OS image.
 A python script is setup to run as a background process.

-The python `microservice` converts documents using `pandoc` package and is exposed as an API using `Flask` listening for `POST` requests on a specified port.
-It downloads and saves the specified file with its ID, uploads the converted file to the `output-bucket` on `S3` and performs cleanup for files saved during runtime.
+- The python microservice converts documents using `pandoc` package and is exposed as an API using `Flask` listening for `POST` requests on a specified port.

+- It downloads and saves the specified file with its ID, uploads the converted file to the `output-bucket` on `S3`.
 The static site returns the download link for the converted file from the `output-bucket`.

 # Configuring application on AWS